BlGene/BlGene.github.io/_pages/about.md

 I have completed a research internship at [BAIR](https://bair.berkeley.edu/) under the guidance of [Evan Shelhammer](http://imaginarynumber.net/) and at Symbio Robotics together with Jon Long, and published work from both internships.

-My university can be found [here](https://lmb.informatik.uni-freiburg.de/people/argusm/).
+My university website can be found [here](https://lmb.informatik.uni-freiburg.de/people/argusm/).